First Job? How to Create (and Stick With) a Budget

 At the risk of stating the very obvious, the first step to creating a budget is knowing exactly how much paycheck is left over after taxes and retirement plan contributions, as well as necessary monthly expenditures--groceries, rent, loan payments, etc. But obvious though it may sound, few people actually sit down and map it all out.

 It's a helpful exercise, especially in early career stages when there may not be much discretionary income.
 Though it's far from easy, the main goal of creating and sticking to a budget should be to find ways to save money instead of owing it.
 This will ensure that compounding works in your favor and not against you.
 In other words, compounding is great when it comes to investments--if you start saving in a 401(k) early, the earnings on your investments will have decades to compound.
 It's bad news on the other side of the ledger, though: Loan balances can quickly grow out of control when compounding at high interest rates.

 Saving for retirement and staying out of debt is a difficult feat for early career workers, but it's not impossible.
 Take a look at this example.

 Sample Budget for an Early Career Worker

-According to a study by staffing firm Korn Ferry, the average starting salary for a college graduate in 2017 was around $50,000.
+According to a study by staffing firm Korn Ferry, the average starting salary for a college graduate in 2019 was about $50,000.
 So let's start at the beginning and create a sample budget based on that.

 I used this take-home pay calculator from ADP to compute approximately how much semimonthly paychecks would be after accounting for FICA, Social Security, and Medicare taxes.
 The calculator also asks for state of residence to factor in state income taxes.
 I used Illinois in the example, partially because that's where I live, but also because the state has a 3.75% flat rate so it's easy to compute.